evert/evert.github.com/_posts/2023/2023-11-14-jsx-template.md

 top'.

-It would certainly be possible to implement Suspend and allow for asynchronous data fetching or wait for other singles, but this is a choice I have not made.
+It would certainly be possible to implement Suspend and allow for asynchronous data fetching or wait for other signals, but I haven't yet needed this.

 Frequently asked questions
 --------------------------